 - Truck Stops – Although truck stops are designed for use by truckers, many locations welcome RV campers as well.
 Flying J, Loves, and Pilot often allow RVs, vans, and even cars to use their overnight lots to catch up on sleep.
 Truck stops also offer showers (expect to pay around $10 for an unlimited-length shower) and cheap Wi-Fi access.

 - Rest Areas – The rules for overnight parking at rest areas varies state by state.
-Many states do allow overnight parking within a time frame (usually 8 hours).
+Many states do allow overnight parking within a certain time frame (usually up to 8 hours).
 Some states have no length of stay limitations for rest areas.

 - Movie Theaters – You can often get away with stealth camping in a movie theater parking lot since movies let out late.